Westcliff University – Accessibility Policy

 At your request, we will limit the processing of your Personal Information if:

-- you dispute the accuracy of your Personal Information;
+- You dispute the accuracy of your Personal Information;

-- your Personal Information was processed unlawfully and you request a limitation on processing, rather than the deletion of your Personal Information;
+- Your Personal Information was processed unlawfully and you request a limitation on processing, rather than the deletion of your Personal Information;

-- we no longer need to process your Personal Information, but you require your Personal Information in connection with a legal claim; or
+- We no longer need to process your Personal Information, but you require your Personal Information in connection with a legal claim; or

-- you object to the processing pending verification as to whether an overriding legitimate ground for such processing
+- You object to the processing pending verification as to whether an overriding legitimate ground for such processing

 - Right to notice related to correction, deletion, and limitation on processing

-In so far as it is practicable, Westcliff will notify you of any correction, deletion, and/or limitation on processing of your Personal Information.
+In so far as it is practicable, Westcliff University will notify you of any correction, deletion, and/or limitation on processing of your Personal Information.

 - Right to data portability

-At your request, Westcliff will provide you free of charge with your Personal Information in a structured, commonly used and machine readable format, if: (i) you provided the university with Personal Information; (ii) the processing of your Personal Information is based on your consent or required for the performance of a contract; or (iii) the processing is carried out by automated means.
+At your request, Westcliff University will provide you free of charge with your Personal Information in a structured, commonly used and machine readable format, if: (i) you provided the university with Personal Information; (ii) the processing of your Personal Information is based on your consent or required for the performance of a contract; or (iii) the processing is carried out by automated means.

 - Right to object

-Where Westcliff processes your Personal Information based upon its legitimate interest then you have the right to object to this processing.
+Where Westcliff University processes your Personal Information based upon its legitimate interest then you have the right to object to this processing.